 - Email: email@example.com

 I am an applied scientist with expertise in pathology, apiculture, molecular biology and crop protection.
-My goal is to find intelligent solutions for real-world problems that ultimately influence policy makers and help industry.
-I am currently Head of Crop Science at Fera and have 20 years’ experience of applied research from across three national organisations.
-I believe that high quality outputs are more likely to result from interdisciplinary science and my ethos is to work collaboratively rather than in isolation.
+My goal is to find intelligent solutions for real-world problems that ultimately inform policy makers and help industry.
+I have over 20 years’ experience of applied research from across three national organisations and believe that high quality outputs are more likely to result from interdisciplinary science.
+As such, my ethos is to work collaboratively rather than in isolation.
 My research interests include:

 • Applying molecular methods to further understand the biology and control of pathogens